DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_primitive.md

     :language: yaml
     :lines: 221-222
 ```
-In this example, the `dataref` constraint will fail if `modifier.name` is not interpretable as a data reference
+In this example, the `dataref` constraint will fail if `modifier.name` is not interpretable as a data reference.

 ## Typeref
 Verify that a type reference value is interpretable and exists.